-- encourages students' self-confidence; - helps them to identify which of the skills, they can apply independently - gives retrieval practice for new knowledge (e.g. From Knowledge Organiser) - consolidates and reinforces knowledge and understanding developed in school; - develops planning and problem solving skills; - provides opportunities to develop independent research skills; - necessitates the development of memorisation techniques as information from a topic is moved into long term memory - involves parents, carers and others in their child's schoolwork.
+- develops students' self-confidence; - helps them to identify which of the skills they can apply independently and which need further development; - provides opportunities for retrieval practice (e.g. from knowledge organiser); - consolidates and reinforces knowledge and understanding developed in school; - develops planning and problem-solving skills; - provides opportunities to develop independent research skills; - necessitates the development of memorisation techniques as information from a topic is moved into long term memory; - involves parents, carers and others in their child's schoolwork.

 The amount of homework set may vary week by week depending on circumstances.
-Some students are capable of doing more, others might do less - principles of differentiation should apply.
+Some students are capable of doing more, others might do less - principles of differentiation should apply so that there is an appropriate level of challenge for each student.

 The quality of the homework being set and the homework being produced is of more importance than the quantity of homework produced.
+Homework should be purposeful and part of the sequence of learning.

-All homework set must be recorded on Google Classroom which can be visible to parents if they request access Please be mindful of students who do not have internet access to ensure they are not disadvantaged in completing the work.
+All homework set must be recorded on Google Classroom.
+Please be mindful of students who do not have internet access; ensure they are not disadvantaged in being unable to complete the work.
 There will be a homework club available for students to attend.

 The setting of homework will be monitored by the Head of Faculty and the SLT link to ensure the quality and consistency of the homework being set.
+Completion of homework will be monitored to ensure that lack of engagement does not lead to widening gaps amongst our most disadvantaged students.